-Unplanned transfers of patients from general medical-surgical wards to the Intensive Care Unit (ICU) may occur due to unexpected patient deterioration.
-Such patients tend to have higher mortality rates and longer length-of-stay than direct admits to the ICU.
-As such, the medical community has invested substantial efforts in the development of patient risk scores with the intent to identify patients at risk for deterioration.
-In this work, we consider how such risk scores could be used to trigger a proactive transfer to the ICU.
-In this work, we utilize a retrospective dataset from 21 Kaiser Permanente Northern California hospitals to estimate the potential benefit of transferring patients to the ICU at various levels of patient risk of deterioration.
-In order to reduce the sensitivity of our findings to key identification and modeling assumptions, we use a combination of optimal multivariate matching and instrumental variable approaches.
-Using our empirical results to calibrate a simulation model, we find that proactively admitting the most severe patients could reduce mortality rates and length-of-stay without increasing other adverse events; however, proactive transfers should be used judiciously as being too aggressive could increase ICU congestion and degrade quality of care.
+Unplanned transfers of patients from general medical-surgical wards to the Intensive Care Unit (ICU) can occur due to unexpected patient deterioration.
+Such patients tend to have higher mortality rates and longer lengths-of-stay than direct admissions to the ICU.
+As such, the medical community has invested substantial efforts in the development of patient risk scores with the intent to identify patients at risk of deterioration.
+In this work, we consider how one such risk score could be used to trigger proactive transfers to the ICU.
+We utilize a retrospective dataset from 21 Kaiser Permanente Northern California hospitals to estimate the potential benefit of transferring patients to the ICU at various levels of patient risk of deterioration.
+In order to reduce the sensitivity of our findings to key identification and modeling assumptions, we use a combination of multivariate matching and instrumental variable approaches.
+Using our empirical results to calibrate a simulation model, we find that proactively transferring the most severe patients could reduce mortality rates and lengths-of-stay without increasing other adverse events; however, proactive transfers should be used judiciously as being too aggressive could increase ICU congestion and degrade quality of care.